Top of the page

 Less common treatments for severe thalassemia include:

+Stay up to date on your COVID-19 vaccines.
 Get an influenza (flu) vaccine each year.
 Also talk to your doctor about getting a pneumococcal vaccine.
 These vaccines may protect you from severe infections, which can make anemia worse and cause severe illness in people who have thalassemia.